 Fall 2013: Crane#32-09 was found with a new mate!
 ICF tracker Eva had no sightings or word on #32-09 until January, when Eva discovered this female in Meigs County, TN, paired with male #5-05, who had been missing and suspected dead until this discovery.
 In more good news, parent-reared juvenile #22-13 was hanging around with this new pair, who seemed to have successfully adopted the young crane that was captive-born and released at Necedah in fall in hopes it would join up with an accepting mated pair to lead it on the migration route.
 This is a good sign that the chick will survive winter and return to Wisconsin in spring.
 Well done, #32-09 and new mate!

-Spring 2014: Pair #32-09 and #5-05 began migration from near the Hiwassee Wildlife Refuge in Meigs County, Tennessee, on 17/18 February, and their "adopted" youngster, #22-13 was still with them.
-They were reported in Hardin County, Kentucky, on 18 February and had arrived in Washington County, Indiana, by 21 February, where they remained.
+Spring 2014: Pair #32-09 and #5-05 began migration from near the Hiwassee Wildlife Refuge in Meigs County, Tennessee, on February 17/18, and their "adopted" youngster, #22-13 was still with them.
+They were reported in Hardin County, Kentucky, on February 18 and had arrived in Washington County, Indiana, by February 21.
+The pair was confirmed back at the Necedah NWR on March 28.

 Back to "Meet the Flock 2009"